AgreeableDeerGames/GameBackbone/Guides/InstallGuide.md

     make install

-In the above examples simply set GAMEBACKBONE_BUILD_TESTS or GAMEBACKBONE_BUILD_DEMO to 'OFF' to disable building the tests or the demo respectively.
+In the above examples simply set GAMEBACKBONE_BUILD_TESTS or GAMEBACKBONE_BUILD_DEMO to 'ON' to enable building the tests or the demo respectively.
+These options are OFF by default.